ArduPilot/UDPProxy/README.md

  - supports both TCP and UDP, including mixed connections
  - supports WebSocket TCP connections on support engineer side

+## Building

+You need pymavlink installed to generate the mavlink headers.
+Install with "python3 -m pip install pymavlink"

+Then run "make" to build

 ## Setup

 udpproxy should be run on a machine with a public IP address.
-You should initialise the database 'keys.tdb' using the keydb.py script.
+You should initialise the database 'keys.tdb' once using the keydb.py script.

-For example:
+ - keydb.py initialise

+Then add your users:

  - keydb.py add 10001 10002 'Support1' MySecurePassPhrase